Hot stove league: History

 According to Professor James Hardy, the term hot stove league dates from nineteenth-century small town America when, during the winter, people "gathered at the general store/post office, sat around an iron pot-bellied stove, and discussed the passing parade.
 Baseball, along with weather, politics, the police blotter and the churches, belonged in that company".
 Hardy states that the term was popularly employed by sportswriters until World War II, after which rural America gave way to larger, urban centers.
 Baseball analysis and conversation became the province of radio and television commentators, with off-season chatter becoming less interactive and more impersonal.

 According to David Anderson, the news and coverage provided by hot stove league newspaper columnists during the first half of the 20th century, when professional football and basketball had not yet come into being, gave baseball its foothold as "the national pastime and dominant professional sport for more than half of the twentieth century".
 The hot stove league was especially important in the era of the reserve clause, when the only leverage a player had to receive more money or better contract provisions was to hold out from re-signing, refuse to play, or threaten to retire.
 During the off-season, when contract negotiations were underway, the rumors and reports were frequent, and fans kept up with the news through hot stove league chatter.
 The introduction of free agency reduced the importance of the hot stove league.

 In the twenty-first century, the term is still used to describe the "endless discussions", speculation and predictions bandied about by "baseball fans, baseball columnists, baseball bloggers, baseball writers, baseball podcasters and baseball radio talk show hosts" to fill the time between the end of the Major League Baseball Winter Meetings and the start of spring training.
 The MLB Network's daily off-season show of record is called Hot Stove.
+Often times, teams will post updates of their prospects playing in winter leagues, which run from middle November to February with the championship series in the Caribbean (Caribbean Series) or Australia (Claxton Shield).